ROL4ND909/chucknorris/README.md

-# chucknorris
+# Chuck Norris random Jokes
-We all love the jokes
+We all love jokes